jinjamator/drawioedit/README.rst

 Examples
 ---------

-Set the fillcolor of a shape
+Set the fillcolor of a shape or a link
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: python